 Dangers of Heat Stroke in Dogs

-Heat stroke is a dangerous condition that can transpire very rapidly.
-While it is most likely to occur on hot days during the summer, it's essential to keep a watchful eye for the signs of heat stroke year-round.
-However, with intentional preventive measures, you can keep your dog feeling cool and comfortable.
+Heat stroke is a dangerous condition that can transpire very quickly.
+Even though it's most likely to occur on hot days during the summer, all dog owners should keep an eye out for the signs of heat stroke year-round.
+And fortunately, with intentional preventive measures, you can keep your dog feeling cool and comfortable.